inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```

-Once registered, you can query the table by referrencing the name.
+This allows you to use SQL to query the table by referrencing the name (trips_data) set at registration.
+<br><br>
+SAMPLE SQL QUERRIES
 ```python
 spark.sql("""
 SELECT * from trips_data LIMIT 5;